OpenTTD/OpenTTD/readme.txt

 files from TTD into your data/ folder including sample.cat!

 Under Windows 98 and lower it is impossible to use a dedicated server; it will fail to start.
-Perhaps this is for the better because those OS's are not known for their stability.
+Perhaps this is for the better because those OSes are not known for their stability.

 With the added support for font-based text selecting a non-latin language will